James Cowan (British Army officer)

-Early life
+Early life and education

 Educated at Wellington College, Cowan joined the Ulster Defence Regiment as a private soldier in 1982 during The Troubles.
 He then studied Modern History at Pembroke College, Oxford and was commissioned into the Black Watch in 1983.

+Career

-Military career
+Military

 He served first in Berlin and from 1989 until 1991 he served in Northern Ireland, where he was Mentioned in Despatches.
 He became commanding officer of 1st Battalion The Black Watch (Royal Highland Regiment) in July 2003 and in that role was deployed to Iraq for Operation Telic in Summer 2004.
 Towards the end of the tour, Cowan led his Battalion during Operation BRACKEN, seeing action during the Second Battle of Fallujah, for which he was appointed an Officer of the Order of the British Empire.
 He became Chief of Staff for 3rd (UK) Division and was deployed to Iraq as Chief of Staff for Multi-National Division (South East) from July 2006 until January 2007.

 He became Commander of 11th Light Brigade in October 2007 and in that role he led Task Force Helmand during the Helmand province campaign in 2009–10 which he described as his most demanding tour.
 He had hoped that Operation Moshtarak would mark "the start of the end of this insurgency".
 At the very least it would become a test of whether the Afghan forces would be able to make their country peaceful and safe.
 He was awarded the Distinguished Service Order at the end of his tour of command.

 Cowan went on to be head of Counter Terrorism & UK Operations in the Operations Directorate at the Ministry of Defence in 2010 with responsibility for the military contribution to the London 2012 Olympics.
 On promotion to major general he became General Officer Commanding 3rd (UK) Division in April 2013.